microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 -  right
 -  outer

-To preserve all rows from the input, use a “left” join.
-To keep only rows that have a valid result from the function use “inner” or “right”
+To preserve all rows from the input, use a "left" join.
+To keep only rows that have a valid result from the function use "inner" or "right"

    Note while most functions only return a single output row for each input row, some return multiple rows.
-Be cautious using “outer” in these cases.
+Be cautious using "outer" in these cases.

 .. code:: ipython3